-Many standard work schedules can be easily converted to a project based work schedule template by merely changing a few field titles.
+Many standard work schedules can be easily converted to a project-based work schedule template by merely changing a few field titles.
 In this work schedule template by Homebase, replacing fields such as shift with project, or position with the task, gives you all the information you need to know on a weekly basis.

 7. Work Breakdown Structure

 Before you can define the intricacies of your team’s work schedule, you’ll need to develop the work breakdown structure.
-The work breakdown structure is a process by which the overall project is separated in descending tiers of deliverables further defined by tasks, subtasks, action items, etc.
+The work breakdown structure is a process by which the overall project is separated into descending tiers of deliverables further defined by tasks, subtasks, action items, etc.

 It’s hierarchical, with the overall project listed at the top followed by a tree structure branching out to product, data, service, or combination sections, each with its own lists of deliverables.
 Work breakdown structures get into the specific “hows” of accomplishing the overall project goal while delineating specific areas of responsibility as it pertains to each deliverable.

 As you can see from this example, work breakdown structure templates are highly individualized based on the tasks being completed and the complexity of the project.
 They may resemble simple trees with only a few branches or more complex ones that take up the entire page.
 Organize your work breakdown structure how you best see fit.